hoisie/web/README.md

 Initial TLS support is addded to this branch.
 A security expert should probably sign off on this before it becomes a standard.

-I've added the following tweaks so far
+The following tweaks are present:

 * new AdHoc function in the root.
 This lets the user run tests written like this...